-As always, whenever we tackle a hair problem like how to get rid of frizzy hair, we like to start at the beginning and talk about what it is and what the causes are.
-So here goes.
+Whenever I tackle a hair problem like how to get rid of frizzy hair, I like to start with the cause.

 What is Frizzy Hair?